Itinerary: Candia Canavese, Caluso, Mazzé, Montalenghe

 Canavese is especially known for its gentle hills and fields that produce lots of wine and food delicacies.
-Among them, Erbaluce is a white wine, whose production is authorized in all the provinces of Turin, Biella, and Vercelli in Piedmont, even though the main production center is the small town of Caluso, right in the area of Canavese.
+Among them, Erbaluce, an excellent white wine, whose production is authorized in all the provinces of Turin, Biella, and Vercelli, even though the main production center is the small town of Caluso, right in the southern part of the Canavese area.
 Thanks to its importance and its organoleptic characteristics, Erbaluce has gained the DOCG certification in 2010, which is the highest certification a wine can get in Italy.

-Thanks to the ancient wine-producing traditions that are passed between generations in Canavese, Erbaluce is a great dry white wine, with a straw-yellow color, a fresh flavor and an unforgettable aroma that recalls the scent of wild flowers.
+Due to the ancient wine-producing traditions that are passed between generations in Canavese, Erbaluce is a great dry white wine, with a straw-yellow color, a fresh flavor and an unforgettable aroma that recalls the scent of wildflowers.

-This wine, which has been known since 1606, is best appreciated as an "aperitivo" (aperitif) or accompanying appetizers and fish-based dishes.
+This wine, which has been known since 1606, is best appreciated as an "aperitivo" (aperitif) or when it is served with appetizers and fish-based dishes.

 The amazing grapes used for Erbaluce wine (pic n°3) are also used to produce two other versions of Erbaluce: Erbaluce Spumante (sparkling wine) and Erbaluce Passito (sweet wine): something unique!

 In Canavese area, you can also visit some beautiful villages:

 - Mazzé, located just 6 kilometers away with a beautiful castle;

 - Montalenghe, 9.5 kilometers from Caluso, with a castle called Castelvecchio and two beautiful churches: Church of Saint Peter and Church of Beata Vergine delle Grazie.

 - Candia Canavese, the lake Candia (pic n°1) surrounded by the Morainic hills;